10 Business Intelligence Dashboard Examples to Inspire Your Data Strategy

 Step 3: Design your layout and visualizations

 Place your most important KPIs at the top of the dashboard, then display remaining data in descending order of importance following a Z-pattern that matches natural eye movement.
 Use larger sizing for critical metrics.
 Smaller sizing for supporting data.
+A useful layout framework: north-star metrics at the top, departmental trends in the middle, and a risk or opportunity zone at the bottom.

-Choose visualizations that match the data type:
+Choose visualizations that match the data type and the question being answered:

-- Line charts for trends over time
+- Line charts work best for trends over time (weekly pipeline movement, monthly win rate)

-- Bar charts for comparisons across categories
+- Bar charts work best for comparisons across categories (pipeline by rep, win rate by region)

-- Gauges for progress toward targets
+- Gauges work best for progress toward a single target (percent to quota)

-- Maps for geographic distribution
+- Maps work best for geographic distribution when location drives the decision

 Keep visualizations clean and clutter-free.
 A well-designed dashboard should communicate its key message within five seconds of viewing.